Restaurants

 Nobu in the UAE

 The UAE, known for its luxurious lifestyle and vibrant dining scene, is home to two Nobu locations: one in Dubai and one in Abu Dhabi.
 Nobu Dubai, located in the iconic Atlantis The Palm, offers breathtaking views of the Arabian Gulf.
-Nobu Abu Dhabi, situated in the Four Seasons Hotel on Al Maryah Island, provides a similarly luxurious dining experience.
+Nobu Abu Dhabi, situated in the Four Seasons Hotel on Al Maryah Island, provides a similarly luxurious dining experience crafted by Nobu Matsuhisa, the man behind the sushi phenomenon that has captivated the world.

 Both locations feature Nobu’s signature dishes as well as exclusive creations that cater to local tastes.
 The fusion of Japanese and Middle Eastern flavours, combined with the opulent settings, makes dining at Nobu in the UAE a truly unique experience.